DataDog/documentation/content/tracing/setup/dotnet.md

 ## Getting Started

 To begin tracing applications written in any language, first [install and configure the Datadog Agent][1].
+The .NET Tracer runs in-process to instrument your applications and sends traces from your to the Agent.

 ## Automatic Instrumentation